Sappers Divers Group: History

 The first notice of the employment of combat divers by Portugal occurred in 1580, during the War of the Portuguese Succession.
 In that occasion, Portuguese combat divers attacked the enemy Spanish ships that were in the Tagus, in order to damage their hulls.

 In the scope of the Overseas war in Portuguese Guinea, the Portuguese Navy detected the use of naval mines by the enemy forces of the PAIGC.
 To deal with that threat, in 1966, the No. 1 Sappers Divers Section was created and deployed to Guinea.
 In 1968, the No. 2 Sappers Divers Section is also created.

 In 1972, the two sappers divers sections are transformed in two larger sappers divers detachments (DMS, destacamentos de mergulhadores sapadores).
 The DMS continue to be assigned to the Navy's Guinea Maritime Defense Command due to the operational imperatives of its activities.

 The DMS were disbanded in 1975, after the end of the Overseas War.
 Afterwards the operational activity of the divers was assigned to the Navy's Divers School.

 The Sappers Divers Detachment No. 1 (DMS1) was reactivated on 1 June, 1988, because there was a need of an operational unit specially dedicated to the military diving area.
-Public interest activities, namely salvage diving and search-and-rescue were still assigned to the Divers School.
+Public interest activities, namely salvage diving and air-sea rescue were still assigned to the Divers School.

 When, on 1 January, 1995, the DMS2 was reactivated (with twenty elements instead of thirteen), all operational activity was assigned to the detachments, with Divers School becoming only dedicated to the instruction activities.

 In 2004, the Sappers Divers Group is created, grouping the DMS1, the DMS2 and the Divers School under a single Command.

 A divers unit focused in mine warfare is created in 2008, this being the Sappers Divers Detachment No. 3 (DMS-MW).

 The Sappers Divers Group is under the command of the Portuguese Navy Submarine Squadron.